lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 # Queries

+Please note: This is a continuation of *Import Dabase.md*.

 ### Scope:
 This is a continuation to the MySQL project.
 I have already installed MySQL, created a schema, and imported a data set.
 These are some simple queries.
 I will be using the dataset that was previously imported in *Import Database.md*.
 This is a dataset is a list of billionaires and their statistics (age, name, birthday. networth, etc.) The following queries are a simple set of queries using a mix of functions to see the data we have represented in different ways.